fthidln/Book-Recommendation-System/README.md

 Starting with explanation from the background above, core problems that this project aims to solve are:

 * How to develop a machine learning-based recommendation system for books?
-* How are the results when data with and without normalization is compared using the same algorithm?
+* How are the results when data with and without standardization is compared using the same algorithm?

 ### Objectives
 According to problem statement above, this project has several objectives too, that are: